 For each simulated data set, the functional observations were smoothed using B-splines with 30 knots.
-This method gave stable results across all the values of σ , allowing a consistent smoothing method to be used over the entire study.
-The approximate squared L_2 pairwise distances between the smoothed simulated curves were used as dissimilarities input into each clustering algorithm.
+Visual inspection on a number of examples of this nature revealed the choice of 30 knots to provide a reasonable amount of smoothing across all values of $\sigma$ considered here, allowing a consistent smoothing method to be used over the entire study.
+The approximate squared $L_2$ pairwise distances between the smoothed simulated curves were used as dissimilarities input into each clustering algorithm.
 The clustering algorithms were implemented using the agnes function in the cluster package of R (R Development Core Team, 2009).
-For the main portion of this study, the hierarchical algorithm was cut off at the correct number of clusters (k = 4).
-Section 2.3 discusses a secondary simulation study in which the number of clusters was misspecified (k = 3 and k = 5).
+For the main portion of this study, the resulting dendrogram was cut off at the correct number of clusters (k = 4).
+(We note that cutting the dendrogram to obtain a clustering partition, while very commonly done, is not without risk.
+A simple cut may ignore the overall hierarchical clustering process, especially when some clusters have very few objects.
+We do not necessarily recommend a simple dendrogram cut for a single cluster analysis, but in a simulation study in which hundreds of cluster analyses are done at once, this seems the only practical means of judging the results.)
+Section 2.3 discusses a secondary simulation study in which the number of clusters was misspecified (k = 3 and)k = 5).

 Once the clustering algorithm was stopped at the specified number of clusters, the Rand (1971) index was calculated for each clustering method, to indicate the performance of the clustering method.
-For each combination of signal-function group, cluster-size structure, and σ value, 1000 data sets were generated.
+For each combination of signal-function group, cluster-size structure, and $\sigma$ value, 1000 data sets were generated.
 For each simulated data set, the Rand index for each clustering method was calculated and stored.
 Based on these 1000 repetitions, the mean Rand index was found for each clustering method.
 The Monte Carlo standard error for this mean Rand index was also calculated.
 The mean Rand value was the criterion used to compare the clustering methods.